madetech/handbook/roles/README.md

 Roles are a way for us to describe a Made Tech employee's primary purpose and value they are expected to bring to the business.
 A role is a job title that comes with a set of clear expectations.
-We also use them to indicate next steps for staff who have mastered their current role and are looking for more responsibilities.
+We also use them to indicate next steps for staff who have become an expert in their current role and are looking for more responsibilities.

 ## Our roles